Mox301/Huffman-Coding-Compression-and-Decompressing/README.md

 Java Development Kit (JDK) version 8 or higher and basic knowledge of Java programming.

 ## Usage
-The program can be executed from the command line or an integrated development environment (IDE) such as Eclipse or NetBeans.
+The program can be executed from the command line or an integrated development environment (IDE) such as IntelliJ, Eclipse, or NetBeans.
 Follow these steps to run the program:

-1 - Open the command prompt or terminal.
+1- Open the command prompt or terminal.
 2- Navigate to the directory where the program files are stored.
 3- Compile the program by entering "javac HuffmanCode.java" in the command prompt or terminal.
 4- Run the program by entering "java HuffmanCode" in the command prompt or terminal.